-Uh, Tommy Houston, we have a problem …
+Uh, Tony Houston, we have a problem …

 "Houston, we've had a problem here" is how astronaut John Swigert Jr. reported the life-threatening technical problems on the Apollo 13 moon mission; the phrase, slightly altered to "Houston, we have a problem," became famous after the release of the film Apollo 13 in 1995.
 (Thanks to "James O'blivion" for his correction of my chronology.)

 Johnathan Ledford Seagull?

 Jonathan Livingston Seagull is a slender 1970 novel/allegory by Richard Bach, about a seagull who dreams of achieving “perfect speed.”

 So, tell me, why do you want to be a prep cook at Denny’s?

 Denny’s is a budget chain of restaurants found across the length and breadth of this fair land.